Gordon Food Services locations are popping up in new places. What is gfs’ stock? Does Gordon have good prices? Read on to find out.

 GFS carries Dean’s milk in plastic gallon jugs: $3.49 for 2% or $3.79 for whole milk.
 That’s just slightly more than the non-organic milk at Costco and ALDI: $3.32 for 2% or $3.56 for whole milk.
 ALDI also has 1% at $3.14.
 Costco also has skim milk at $2.99.

 But if you want organic milk, ALDI’s is just $2.95 per half-gallon paper carton.
 That’s cheaper than Costco, which makes you buy 3 cartons in an outer cardboard box.
-GFS does not carry organic milk.
+(Update 2020: now GFS carries organic milk!)

 My family doesn’t buy meat other than fish, but Katie asked me to compare chicken prices because it’s a staple food for a lot of readers.
 The best price depends on which part of the chicken you want, how much chicken you can use, and how you feel about additives.